anilgs/terraform-aws-sam-integration-example/README.md

   - Initialize the Terraform project for the 'dev' environment, and synchronize the state with the cloud stored .tfstate file (when present).
   - If you run it a second time, it will fail on the workspace creation, this is not an issue (the workspace already exists)
 - Run ``npm run dev-infra`` to prepare the deployment to your AWS account.
-  - Note: this [repo](https://github.com/rpstreef/aws-sam-node-example/) contains the AWS SAM template, AWS Lambda NodeJS source code, and the OpenAPI specification.
+  - Note: this [repo](https://github.com/anilgs/aws-sam-node-example/) contains the AWS SAM template, AWS Lambda Python source code.
 These will automatically get deployed by AWS CodePipeline.
 But it requires a few steps after that to "connect" Terraform with AWS SAM.
   - Confirm with ``yes`` to deploy, anything else will cancel the deployment
   - The deployment will have errors; ``Error adding new Lambda Permission``, this is normal.
 It's because AWS SAM hasn't deployed the Lambda functions yet.
 - Run `dev-output-sam` to get a status update on the AWS SAM deployment in property ``StackStatus``